-- The Demand-Driven Institute has created the DDMRP concept, which began with a perversion of Orlicky’s 3rd edition MRP Book.
+- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

 - DDMRP is very simply a repackaged of JIT and Lean.

 Text Introduction (Skip if You Watched the Video)

 DDMRP is an adjustment to supply planning that is proposed to improve supply planning systems outcomes.
 While it has MRP in the name, DDMRP is significantly closer to Lean approaches than MRP.
 In fact, in reading the literature on DDMRP, it is difficult not to be taken back to the claims made by Lean.
 DDMRP claims to be influenced by what seems like six different pre-existing philosophies.
 DDMRP makes big claims, and I will begin by analyzing a book that helped kick off the DDMRP craze and then analyze proposals made about something called DDMRP and review the likelihood that what DDMRP proponents say is true.

 If you want to see our references for this article and related Brightwork articles, see this link.